Discharge Planning After Surgery

-Hospitals usually require that you have a responsible friend or family member drive
+Healthcare facilities usually require that you have a responsible friend or family

-you home.
-This is because the anesthesia may affect your coordination and reflexes
+member drive you home.
+This is because the anesthesia may affect your coordination

-for up to 24 hours after the surgery.
-Your discharge plan should include instructions
+and reflexes for up to 24 hours after the surgery.
+Your discharge plan should include

-on how to take care of your wound and dressings.
-It may also include information about
+instructions on how to take care of your wound and dressings.
+It may also include

 Before you go home, you should be clear on what your limits are and whether you will

 need special care, help, or equipment after your surgery.
 Also be sure to discuss

 Do I have any dietary restrictions or can I eat what I want?

 How soon before I can drive again and do other routine activities such as housework or lawn

 Who will help me once I get home until I can go back to my normal activities?